Looking for the best alternative to buying a diamond engagement ring to save a bit of money but still get that same sparkle?

 Below is our top list of diamond alternatives for engagement rings and wedding rings.
 Next to each, I listed the best place to buy for your convenience.
 Keep reading to learn more about each and how they compare to one another.

 Why Choose a Diamond Alternative?

-Before you can actually start looking for diamond jewelry, you need to have a good understanding of the four Cs: carat, color, clarity and cut.
+Before you can actually start looking for diamond jewelry, you need to have a decent understanding of the four Cs: carat, color, clarity and cut.

 These four elements will determine both the diamond price and its beauty, so they can help you find a product that offers great value and doesn’t break the bank.

 But what if you can’t afford traditional diamond jewelry or you’d simply like a gemstone that also carries more meaning?

 A diamond alternative might be just what you’re looking for!

 In terms of similarity, you’ll find many gemstones that can offer the beauty of diamonds at a fraction of the price.

 Many diamond alternatives, such as white sapphires, white topazes and cubic zirconia, can make for a stunning statement — not to mention that they have their own unique properties as well.

 Keep reading to learn more about the best diamond alternatives.